theNewDynamic/gohugo-theme-ananke/README.md

 In order to see your site in action, run Hugo's built-in local server.

-    $ hugo server
+`$ hugo server`

 Now enter [`localhost:1313`](http://localhost:1313/) in the address bar of your browser.

 ## Contributing

-Did you found a bug or got an idea for a new feature?
-Feel free to use the [issue tracker](https://github.com/budparr/gohugo-theme-ananke/issues) to let me know.
+If you find a bug or have an idea for a feature, feel free to use the [issue tracker](https://github.com/budparr/gohugo-theme-ananke/issues) to let me know.

 TODO:

-- ADD INSTRUCTIONS
-- fix hard-coded link to section https://github.com/budparr/gohugo-default-theme/blob/master/layouts/index.html#L32
+- fix hard-coded link to [section](https://github.com/budparr/gohugo-theme-ananke/blob/master/layouts/index.html#L32)
-- move SRC files to separate branch